-In the year ending 31st August 2022 total expenditure of £31,393,913 was covered by the grant funding with additional incoming resources.
+In the year ending 31st August 2023 total expenditure of £37,063,002 was covered by the grant funding with additional incoming resources.

-At 31st August 2022 the net book value of fixed assets was £62,011,199 and movements are shown in note 14.
+At 31st August 2023 the net book value of fixed assets was £93,337,485 and movements are shown in note 14.
 All assets are used primarily for providing education and associated support services to the pupils and students of the Trust.

-The year ended 31st August 2022 was another challenging year with rising costs and some continued loss of operational activities.
-Despite these challenges, the Trust has maintained its financial stability and met all statutory obligations.
+The year ended 31st August 2023 was another challenging year with increased cost of living awards and rising cost of supplies.
+Despite these challenges, the Trust has maintained its financial stability and met all statutory obligations through effective use of resources and streamlined spending.

 The Trust's employees belong to two principal pension schemes: The Teachers' Pension Scheme England and Wales (TPS) and the Local Government Pension Scheme (LGPS).
-Both are defined benefit pension schemes and actuarial gains and losses for both are recognised in the year in which they occur.
 The outstanding liability for the LGPS reported in the financial statements is guaranteed to be met by the Department for Education in the event of academy closure.